The complete guide to extracting tables from PDF to Excel.

 Tables continuing across pages are merged.
 Distinct tables on the same page are split using vertical gap analysis and column structure changes.

 Your bank statements contain your account number, transactions, and balances.
 Sending them to an external server is an unnecessary risk.
-Use a tool that runs in your browser.
+Use a tool that stays in your browser.

 Even the best tool can have uncertainties about some cells.
 Always review highlighted cells and totals before using the data.